This

 There

 are a few exciting moments in the film.
-The first has the young
+The first has a young William Phipps chasing Tone on Parisian rooftops.

-The climactic tower scene also makes for good filmmaking but
+The climactic tower scene also makes for good filmmaking, but